 And good hygiene extends to cloth masks, too.
-Everyone, especially those taking care of a sick loved one, should have at least a couple so they can sterilize one while wearing the other.
+Everyone, especially those taking care of a sick loved one, should have at least a couple of face coverings so they can sterilize one while wearing the other.

 - Needle and thread

 - Permanent marker